YuntianChen/YuntianChen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Dedicated to developing scientific machine learning that combines domain knowledge and AI for applications in mechanics and energy."
+title: "Dedicated to developing scientific machine learning that combines domain knowledge and AI"
 author_profile: true
 redirect_from:
   - /about/